Georgia State vs. Arkansas State NCAA Football Odds, Plays and Insights | November 20, 2021

 Arkansas State Stats and Trends

-- Arkansas State has played 10 games, with four wins against the spread.

-- This season, the Red Wolves have just one ATS win in four games as an underdog of 16.5 points or more.
+- The Red Wolves have been underdogs by 16.5 points or more four times this season and covered the spread once.

-- Arkansas State's games this season have eclipsed the over/under three times in nine opportunities (33.3%).
+- Arkansas State's games this year have hit the over on three of nine set point totals (33.3%).

-- When Arkansas State records more than 30.2 points, it is 2-1 against the spread and 1-3 overall.
+- Arkansas State is 2-1 against the spread and 1-3 overall when the team scores more than 30.2 points.

-- In games that Arkansas State piles up over 425.5 yards, the team is 2-1 against the spread and 2-2 overall.
+- Arkansas State is 2-1 against the spread and 2-2 overall when the team totals more than 425.5 yards.

 - The Red Wolves have turned the ball over 20 times this season, seven more turnovers than the Panthers have forced (13).